bengonzal/Python-Scripts/README.md

 # ASCII_IMAGE_GENERATOR

 ## Before you use!
-This program is very primitive/basic and does not have optimiztion for speed or memory.
+This program is very primitive/basic and does not have optimiztion for memory.
 Therefore, using this program with large resolution images can use a LOT of your memory and CPU.
 Use at your own risk!
 I will be working towards optimizing for speed and memory which can hopefully lessen those issues in the future.

 I created this using Anaconda for Windows/MacOS which can be downloaded here: https://www.anaconda.com/download A requirements.txt will be included in the directory.